codeboten/opentelemetry-specification/specification/api-correlationcontext.md

 `CorrelationContext` is an abstract data type represented by set of name/value pairs describing user defined properties.
 Each key of `CorrelationContext` is associated with exactly one value.
-`CorrelationContext` is serializable, to facilitate propagating it not only inside the process but also across process boundaries. `CorrelationContext` is used to annotate telemetry.
+`CorrelationContext` is serialized using the [W3C Correlation Context](https://w3c.github.io/correlation-context/) specification and is used to annotate telemetry.
 Those values can be used to add dimension to the metric or additional context properties to logs and traces.